SAMMISolutions/docs/doc_posts/_commands-string/string-digits.md

 ---
-title: "String: Digits"
+title: String Digits only
 num: 8
 ---

-Removes all letters and special symbols from a string.
+Removes all letters and special symbols from a string (including spaces), leaving only digits.

 | Box Name | Type | Description |
 |-------|--------|--------|